mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What type of load (resistive, inductive, capacitive) can a SoC/CPU typically be characterized as?
 - What is the condition for maximum power transfer?
 - Often times on a power rail, there are many capacitors connected to ground.
 What are these capacitors and why are there so many?
 Why can you just put one massive capacitor?
+- What is bulk capacitance?

 ## General Power Supply
+Assume DC-DC for nearly every question unless specified or implied.
+AC power supplies are rarely brought up during my interviews given their use cases and relevance to my experience.

 - What are some ways to increase/decrease voltage?
 What about for a power rail?
 - Why shouldn't you use a voltage divider to step down voltage for a power rail?
 - When is a voltage divider applicable to step down voltage?